jgarber623/svgeez/README.md

 [![Gem Version](https://badge.fury.io/rb/svgeez.svg)](https://badge.fury.io/rb/svgeez)
 [![Build Status](https://travis-ci.org/jgarber623/svgeez.svg?branch=master)](https://travis-ci.org/jgarber623/svgeez)

 If you're using an [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) icon system in your Web projects, svgeez can help speed up your workflow by automating the SVG sprite generation process.
-Simply run svgeez alongside your existing project (or integrate it into your current build system); add, edit, or delete SVG files from a directory; and marvel as svgeez generates a single SVG sprite file ready for inclusion in your user interface.
+Simply run svgeez alongside your existing project (or integrate it into your current build system); add, edit, or delete SVG files from a folder; and marvel as svgeez generates a single SVG sprite file ready for inclusion in your user interface.

 _For more on why SVG sprites are the bee's knees as far as icon systems go, give Chris Coyier's original post, [Icon System with SVG Sprites](https://css-tricks.com/svg-sprites-use-better-icon-fonts/), and his follow-up article, [SVG \`symbol\` a Good Choice for Icons](https://css-tricks.com/svg-symbol-good-choice-icons/) a read-through._